Facts about Mae Jemison

-Dr. Mae Carol Jemison became the first black woman to travel into space on September 12, 1992, when she rocketed into Earth orbit on an 8-day orbit aboard the spacecraft Endeavour.
+Dr. Mae Carol Jemison became the first woman of color to travel into space on September 12, 1992, when she rocketed into Earth orbit on an 8-day mission aboard the spacecraft Endeavour.

 Jemison spent the next six years at NASA, ending up on mission STS-47 aboard the shuttle Endeavour in 1992.
 After leaving NASA in 1993 she founded the Jemison Group, a research and consulting firm, and became active in several educational programs.

 A fan of Star Trek, Dr. Mae Jemison made a 1993 guest appearance on the television series Star Trek: The Next Generation.
-Another prominent person who made a Star Trek guest appearance: King Abdullah II of Jordan.
+(Another prominent person who made a Star Trek guest appearance was King Abdullah II of Jordan.)